 You may find it helpful to talk to other people about your condition, including family members, your partner, or other people with womb cancer, (see ‘more useful links’ below).

 Womb cancer is the most commonly occurring cancer of the female reproductive system.
 It's the fifth most common cancer diagnosed in women after, non-melanoma skin cancer, breast cancer, lung cancer, and cancer of the colon and rectum.

 Womb cancer is more common in women who have been through the menopause.

 Womb cancer risk is strongly related to age with 100 per cent of women diagnosed in Northern Ireland being over the age of 30 years at the time of diagnosis.

-It is most common in women aged 70-74.
+It is most common in women aged 70 to 74.
 The rate decreases in older women.

-Womb cancer accounts for about 3 per cent of all cancers diagnosed in women.
+Womb cancer accounts for about three per cent of all cancers diagnosed in women.